 - practicing sexual monogamy

-- being honest with all sexual partners (That is, you should be open about your status with your partners if you have hepatitis C.)
+- being honest with all sexual partners (you should be open about your status with your partners if you have hepatitis C)